postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-compile-time.md

 - The <xref:Metalama.Framework.Aspects.meta.Tags?text=meta.Tags> property gives access to an arbitrary dictionary that has been passed to the advice factory method, see <xref:sharing-state-with-advice#sharing-state-with-the-tags-property>.
 - The <xref:Metalama.Framework.Aspects.meta.CompileTime*?text=meta.CompileTime> method coerces a neutral expression into a compile-time expression.
 - The <xref:Metalama.Framework.Aspects.meta.RunTime*?text=meta.RunTime> method converts the result of a compile-time expression into a run-time value (see below).

+### Example: simple logging

+The following code writes a message to the system console before and after the method execution.
+The text includes the name of the target method.

+[!metalama-sample ~/code/Metalama.Documentation.SampleCode.AspectFramework/SimpleLogging.cs name="Simple Logging"]

 ## Compile-time language constructs